Taxes for Developers [Cyprus 2026]

 Remote Work Substance: Making the Structure Legitimate

-Cyprus taxes the company as a Cyprus tax resident only if management and control are exercised in Cyprus.
-For a solo developer-director, this means making business decisions (signing contracts, approving invoices, directing work) while physically present in Cyprus.
+Your company becomes a Cyprus tax resident only when management and control occur in Cyprus.
+As a solo developer-director, you must make core business decisions (signing contracts, approving invoices, directing work) while physically located in Cyprus to establish legitimate substance.

 The Cyprus Revenue accepts home office arrangements for solo director companies.
 However, the developer must genuinely work from Cyprus.
 Evidence that supports substance includes: